 Avoid using the word ‘convenient’ when selling.
 Let it come from the buyer.
 Strive instead to get the buyer to vividly visualize how your product solves his problem.
 The word ‘convenient’ when selling is anything but.
+The same goes for terms like risk transfer and peace of mind best left on a brochure.

 Using the word ‘convenient’ when selling could be losing you sales.
 First, the definition, which the dictionary gives as, “fitting in well with a person’s needs, activities, and plans”.

 And therein lays the problem.
 Every person or organization may have similar universal, but wildly different individual needs, activities and plans.
 To therefore say your product offers convenience (and all products claim to) is not useful to the buyer because he does not see how from his point of view.
 For example, with millions of Kenyans on Mpesa which is “convenient”, millions others still aren’t because they haven’t had their aha! moment.
 Average sellers who use only the word convenient to show how their product benefits the buyer, work under the assumption that “the buyer knows his problems, will see how my product/service can resolve it, and will therefore buy”.
 In truth, he doesn’t see, nor buy.
 Instead of telling the buyer how convenient your service is, and leave it at that, help him visualize by connecting the dots for him.
+(Equally, instead of telling them that your evacuation services offer peace of mind and transfer risk, practically show them how for their situation.
+For instance, an embassy and school have different practical needs for evacuation)

 Read: 3 ways to create a buyer aligned sales process